 Create a Choropleth Map: Country Outline Map

-Choose one of the following demographic variables using the World Population Data Sheet and map the world or regional distribution of that indicator on a world or regional country outline map:
+Choose one of the following demographic indicators using the World Population Data Sheet and map the world or regional distribution of that indicator on a world or regional country outline map:

 Determine the mapping categories by finding the range of values for that indicator.
 Identify the number of categories to be used for your map and the interval of each category.
 For example: